 Running Motor/s: The details of the second largest running motor/s (or motor of rating same as the starting motor) connected to the switchboard shall be entered.
 This model can also be utilized by the user to check the voltage drop at the terminals of any remote motor/s.

-Lumped Load: The details of the remaing load on the switchboard can be modeled as a lumped load.
-The % motor can be defined which shall be modeled as constant power load while remaining % of load shall be modeled as constant impedance load for the calculation.
+Lumped Load: The details of the remaining load on the switchboard can be modelled as a lumped load.
+The % motor can be defined which shall be modelled as constant power load while remaining % of load shall be modelled as constant impedance load for the calculation.

 Error in data entry of the “voltage” input shall be highlighted, if bus voltages are much different from the generator terminal voltage input of transformer voltage ratio inputs.